citizendialogkitproject/citizen-dialog-kit/README.md

 Use this tool kit to build and deploy impactful public displays to start conversations about the topics you care about most.

 ## Versions
-The Citizen Dialog Kit is still in development and important features (such as scheduling) are not supported yet.
+The Citizen Dialog Kit is still in development.
 Updates to come.

+The current version includes basic scheduling functionality.
+See code for details (not included in the documentation below at this time).

 ## Documentation
 1. [Hardware Assembly and Firmware Installation](#1-hardware-and-firmware)